 Figuring out the two key strengths this person requires and the timeframe you need them to execute within is difficult — much easier said than done.
 Both your board and team will have opinions on this.
 Ultimately, you have to decide what it is and what it isn’t that you’re looking for and get that communication to everybody who’s going to be on the hiring team.
 This is where you have to have the conviction to overrule everyone.

-What Bill Gates, Mark Zuckerberg, Steve Jobs, and Larry Page have in common
+What Bill Gates, Mark Zuckerberg, Steve Jobs, & Larry Page Have in Common

-- Get clear and identity the 2 (maybe 3) key attributes that candidate needs to be world-class in – and then hire for those strengths
+- Get clear and identify the two (maybe three) key attributes that a candidate needs to be world-class in — then hire for those strengths.